cazamedia/cazamedia/README.md

 + Unfortunately, not everything you read on how various subsystems of Linux work together is accurate.
 For example, I was able to use *zram*(8GB) as a *swap* device(*priority 100*) with *vm.swappiness=200*, mount a *tmpfs* file system of 40GB (same amount of RAM as in my test system) in */run*, and use *dd* to create a really large random file.
 (NOTE: I had a small 2GB swap partition on an NVMe drive, default priority (-2)).
   + Result: LinuxMint using kernel 5.15.0-105-generic (default install) hit the magic threshold and 8GB of the tmpfs file was swapped to the *zram0* swap device.
   + NOTE: *htop* is a nice utility to view this, especially if you're using ZFS like I am.
 Be sure to configure htop to show the *ZFS ARC Cache* and *ZFS Compressed ARC Cache*.
+  + ***IMPORTANT:*** Note that I'm **not advocating** that anyone does this!
+However, some comments I've read on the internet said it wouldn't work - ie. tmpfs spilling to swap space.
+But, based on my research on various Linux subsystems, I couldn't see why it would not.
+It does 😄!
+    + Admittedly, this just a *proof-of-concept*: it's certainly not battle-tested in any way.
+Test it yourself: *YMMV*.

 <!--
 **cazamedia/cazamedia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.